 The Foreign Investment Regulation Review: Canada

-Although the overwhelming majority of foreign investment reviews in Canada are still successful, the marked increase in contentious reviews over the past 10 years demonstrates that Canada is not entirely immune to the parallel rising tide of economic protectionism and concern for national security that is increasing in various jurisdictions across the globe.
-Although recent developments suggest that the Liberal government of Prime Minister Justin Trudeau continues to encourage foreign investment, changes in geopolitical tensions and the global covid-19 pandemic are affecting foreign investment in Canada.
-In particular, the Trudeau government has become less welcoming of foreign investment from China than it was in earlier years and has stated that it will increase the scrutiny of foreign investment in Canadian businesses related to public health or involved in the supply of critical goods and services to Canadians or the Canadian government, as well as increase the scrutiny of investments made by state-owned enterprises (SOEs).
+Although the overwhelming majority of foreign investment reviews in Canada are successful, the increase in contentious reviews over the past 10 years demonstrates that Canada is not entirely immune to trends of economic protectionism and concern for national security that are increasing in various jurisdictions across the globe.
+While recent developments suggest that the liberal government of Prime Minister Justin Trudeau continues to encourage foreign investment, changes in geopolitical tensions and the covid-19 pandemic are affecting reviews of foreign investment in Canada.
+In particular, the Trudeau government has become less welcoming of foreign investment from China and has stated that it will increase the scrutiny of foreign investment in Canadian businesses related to public health, or involved in the supply of critical goods and services to Canadians or the Canadian government, as well as investments made by state-owned enterprises (SOEs).

 Foreign investment regime

 Canada began regulating foreign investment in 1973 when the Foreign Investment Review Act was introduced.
 While this Act was emblematic of Canada's protectionist stance towards foreign direct investment in the 1970s and early 1980s, its replacement by the ICA in 1985 made Canada a friendlier environment for foreign investment.5

 The stated purpose of the ICA is to review 'significant investments' by non-Canadians with a view to encouraging investment and economic growth, as well as to review investments by non-Canadians that 'could be injurious to national security'.
 The ICA applies when non-Canadians acquire existing Canadian businesses or establish new Canadian businesses.

 ii Laws and regulations